evilpaper/mrmenmemory/README.md

 # Mr Men Memory Match

-A memory match game with Mr Men and his friends.
+A memory match game with the characters from Mr. Men and Little Miss universe.
 Responsive web, play on any device you like.

 Made for fun and the love of the Mr Men universe!
 [Play it here](https://evilpaper.com/mrmenmemory/)